Thinking about going Independent?

 Maybe you’ve been a pediatric therapist for years but have always wanted to try work in the geriatric field.
 Or perhaps you have an interest in a specialty area or certification that you want to explore.
 Work as an independent contractor is the way to do it.
 You can work in multiple settings to give you a chance to explore new options without the commitment of a full-time job.
 This helps you gain experience and further advance your career.

 This is perhaps the most rewarding part of being an Independent Contract Therapist.
 According to a recent study, more than half of Americans want to “Be Their Own Boss”.
 This doesn’t have to mean a brick and mortar practice and starting an expensive business but can simply mean making the choice to work as an Independent Contract Therapist.
 By definition, legally and in practice, this puts you in charge.
-So….
-What are you waiting for?

 The Benefits of IC Work